jamesob/jamesob.github.io/bitcoin-architecture-talk/markdown.md

 In this talk, we will discuss the structure of the Bitcoin Core software and how it accomplishes these uses, including

-- concurrency model: how do we do multiple things simultaneously?
+- .bold[concurrency model]: how do we do multiple things simultaneously?

-- regions: what are the major subsystems?
+- .bold[regions]: what are the major subsystems?

-- storage: how do we store and access data on disk?
+- .bold[storage]: how do we store and access data on disk?

-- data structures: how is data represented and manipulated in memory?
+- .bold[data structures]: how is data represented and manipulated in memory?

 ---